MEDIAL LUXATING PATELLA

 Grade I: The kneecap can be moved out of place manually but will fall back into its natural position once the manipulator lets go.

 Grade 3: The patella is out of place all the time but can be manipulated back into its normal position manually (though it will not stay there).
+At this point, the dog may seem to crouch or slant down in the rear.
+Lameness or rear weakness may be persistent.
+A bow-legged appearance may be present.

 It is not a good thing to have one’s knee cap out of place; the entire weight-bearing stress of the rear leg is altered which, in time, leads to changes in the hips, long bones, and ultimately arthritis.
 How severe the changes are depend on how severe the luxation is (i.e. the grade as described above) and how long that degree of luxation has been going on.
 In time, the legs will actually turn outward with its muscles turning inward, making the dog “bow-legged.”
 The luxation is not considered a painful condition but after enough time and conformational change, arthritis sets in, which is indeed painful.